kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/04-more-feature-requests/01-prop-types/01-prop-types.md

 ```

 ## No new `.prettierrc`
-* Now our prettier is baked inside our `.eslintrc` so we dont' need a separate file
+* Now our prettier is baked inside our `.eslintrc` so we don't' need a separate file

 ## Take it for a test drive
 * I like to shut down my text editor `Vim`, `Sublime Text` or `VS Code` and open them again